rossie-cloud/terraform/gcp-templates/templates/external-serverless-webapp/README.md

-# Template - External serverless static web page with Cloud Functions
+# Template - External serverless static web page

 ## Documentation
+This template uses Cloud Functions to deploy the static web page.

 ## Summary
 This blueprint is the bare minimum foundation for deploying an external serverless static web page